-In March 2016, the FCC adopted the 2016 Lifeline Order, further updating the Lifeline program to, among other things, streamline eligibility verification for enrollment and recertification.
+In March 2016, the Federal Communications Commission (FCC) adopted the 2016 Lifeline Order, further updating the Lifeline program to, among other things, streamline eligibility verification for enrollment and recertification.

-The 2016 Lifeline Order tasked USAC with the creation of a National Verifier to standardize eligibility verification across all states and territories and to perform the following functions:
+The 2016 Lifeline Order tasked USAC with the creation of the National Verifier to standardize eligibility verification across all states and territories and to perform the following functions:

-- Create the Lifeline Eligibility Database (LED), which will be connected to state and federal data sources,1 to determine eligibility for both initial enrollment and annual recertification; - Allow service providers and consumers to check eligibility or enrollment status; and - Calculate payments to service providers based on data available through National Verifier.
+- Create the Lifeline Eligibility Database (LED), connected to state and federal data sources,1 to determine eligibility for both initial enrollment and annual recertification; - Allow service providers and consumers to check eligibility or enrollment status; and - Calculate payments to service providers based on data available through the National Verifier.